Hakkology/Hakkology/README.md

 ------------------------------
 - 👀 I’m interested in Software/Game Development with C#/C++...
 - 🌱 The tools im using are Unity, .NET Core, ASP.NET, Solidity and OpenGL...
-- 💞️ I’m looking to collaborate on .NET/Game development projects...
+- 💞️ I’m looking to collaborate on development of above-mentioned projects...
 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...

 ## Objectives:
-Effectively learning software dev, using .NET Core, Unity and Godot engines with C# and C++ languages.
-Also interested in smart contracts with Solidity.
+Effectively learning software/game dev, using .NET Core and Unity engine with C# and C++ languages.
+Deeply interested in game engines.
 Currently focused on:
-- Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals, making SDKs and plugins using Unity with C#, compute shaders, procedurally generated content.
+- Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals, making games on Unity with C#, compute shaders, procedurally generated content.
 - Applications with .NET and ASP.NET as Webapi, Web Projects and Smart Contract integration to projects through C#.

 Feel free to refer to our portfolio from the link below.